JRC1995/INTER-INTRA-attentions/README.md

 I haven't used any evaluation metric (like BLEU) either, because there's not much point in evaluating these low quality predictions.
 These are on my TO-DO list if I later find oppurtunity for proper training and testing.

-<b>Note to self:</b> Interesting paper dealing with related matters: https://arxiv.org/pdf/1705.04304.pdf
+<b>Note to self:</b> Interesting paper, I recently discovered, dealing with related matters: https://arxiv.org/pdf/1705.04304.pdf